sourcehut-mirrors/chawan/doc/api.md

 `findPrevMatch(regex, x, y, wrap = false, n = 1)`, `findNextMatch(regex, x, y, wrap = false, n = 1)`
 : Find the previous/next match for a regex.

   `regex` is a RegExp object (e.g. from `/this syntax/`).  `x` and `y` are the starting position in the buffer, `wrap` determines whether or not the search should wrap over the document, and `n` is the count of occurrences to be found.

   Returns an array of the elements `[x, y, w]` where `x` and `y` are the matched coordinates and `w` the width of the matched text.
 If no match is found, the result is `[-1, -1, 0]`.

 `findNextMark(x = this.cursorx, y = this.cursory)`, `findPrevMark(x = this.cursorx, y = this.cursory)`
 : Find the next/previous mark after/before `x`, `y`, if any; and return its id (or null if none were found.)

 `setMark(id, x = this.cursorx, y = this.cursory)`
 : Set a mark at (x, y) using the name `id`.

   Returns true if no other mark exists with `id`.
 If one already exists, it will be overridden and the function returns false.

 `clearMark(id)`
 : Clear the mark with the name `id`.
 Returns true if the mark existed, false otherwise.

 `gotoMark(id)`
 : If the mark `id` exists, jump to its position and return true.
   Otherwise, do nothing and return false.

 `gotoMarkY(id)`
 : If the mark `id` exists, jump to the beginning of the line at its Y position and return true.
 Otherwise, do nothing and return false.

 `getMarkPos(id)`
-: If the mark `id` exists, return its position as an array where the first element is the X position and the second element is the Y position.
-If the mark does not exist, return null.
+: If the mark `id` exists, this returns its position as an array where the first element is the X position and the second element is the Y position.
+Otherwise it returns `null`.

 `cursorToggleSelection(n = 1, opts = {selectionType: "normal"})`
 : Start a vim-style visual selection.
 The cursor is moved to the right by `n` cells.

   selectionType may be "normal" (regular selection), "line" (line-based selection) and "column" (column-based selection).

 `getSelectionText()`
 : Get the currently selected text.

   Returns a promise, so consumers must `await` it to get the text.

 `markURL()`
 : Convert URL-like strings to anchors on the current page.

 `showLinkHints()`
 : Display link hints on the page.
 Mainly intended for the built-in toggleLinkHints command.

   Returns an array of objects with `x` representing the x position, `y` the y position of a link.

 `toggleImages()`
 : Toggle display of images in this buffer.